 The majority of patients with Epilepsy can be effectively treated, given an accurate diagnosis and appropriate treatment, and are able to lead normal lives.
 Ongoing seizures have a major impact on the burden of illness to the patient and the community, including quality of life, mortality and economic costs.
 The health care costs of Epilepsy increase dramatically in proportion to seizure frequency, whilst the costs of seizure-free Epilepsy patients are similar to the healthcare costs of the general population.

-Epilepsy Association of Western Australia
+CLIENT: Epilepsy Association of Western Australia